s6nqou/pump-anchor/README.md

 ## Features

-- Typescript Anchor IDL for building pump transactions with code completion and minimum account inputs required.
+- Typescript Anchor IDL
+  - building pump transactions with code completion and minimum account inputs required
+  - fetching and parsing accounts data like `global` accounts and `bonding_curve` accounts
+  - listening to on-chain pump events for observing new pump creations, pump swaps, etc.

-- Rust API for building pump transactions with structured accounts and arguments.
+- Rust API
-- Rust CPI methods for building your own on-chain program on top of pump.
+  - building your own on-chain program on top of pump via CPI methods
+  - building pump transactions with structured accounts and arguments

 ## Usage